-Staying Fit with Your Family During the Holidays2 min read
+Staying Fit and Healthy with Your Family During the Holidays3 min read

 The time between Thanksgiving and New Year’s can derail even the most meticulous diet and exercise plan, especially if you’re traveling to another city or country to visit your family.
-You’ll have unexpected obligations, unfamiliar surroundings, and – if your family is anything like mine – giant holiday meals to contend with during those six festive weeks.
+You’ll have unexpected obligations, unfamiliar surroundings, and—if your family is anything like mine—giant holiday meals to contend with during those six festive weeks.
 However, if you go into the holidays with a plan and a little willpower to stick with it, you can make it through with your fitness intact.
-Follow these tips to stay healthy over the holidays.
+If you’re planning on (safely) spending holidays with family this year, at home or away, follow these tips to stay fit and healthy.

 Instead of slumping over at the airport gate while waiting during a layover, take a walk around the airport terminal.
 Staying active while you’re waiting allows you to take advantage of free time you didn’t expect to have.
 It’s especially important to keep your legs moving while flying since it helps you fight off potential health risks like deep vein thrombosis.

 Traveling for the holidays offers the perfect opportunity to explore a new city.
 It’s especially important no to find ways to stay active outside, where it’s easier to keep a distance from others.
 To stay both fit and healthy, explore on foot or by bike instead of in a car or taxi.
 Apps such as Strava will display popular running or biking routes near your location based on GPS, so you can explore favorite routes logged by local athletes.
 You’ll also be able to track your miles and other key stats to keep your fitness routine on track.